 Georgetown University Center for Continuing and Professional Education is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN, 37219-2417.
 Web site: www.nasbatools.com.

 The National Registry of CPE Sponsors is a program offered by the National Association of State Boards of Accountancy (NASBA) to recognize CPE program sponsors who provide continuing professional education (CPE) programs in accordance with nationally recognized standards.

 Non-credit professional certificate programs are classified as part-time education programs.
 As a result, Georgetown University cannot sponsor international students for student visas (F-1) to enroll in certificate programs.
 However, prospective international students who enter the U.S. on a valid visa are eligible to enroll in courses.
 For more about travel visas, please see the section on international students under Frequently Asked Questions.

-For more information or to speak with a program advisor, please complete the Request More Information Form, send an email to email@example.com, or call (202) 687-8700.
-Interested students are also encouraged to attend an upcoming information session.
+For more information or to speak with a program advisor, please complete the Request More Information Form, send an email to email@example.com, or call (202) 687-7000.
+Interested students are also encouraged to RSVP for an upcoming information session.